abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

     typeof {}; // object
     typeof []; // object
     typeof function () {}; // function

+    // Ready for the weird part?
+    typeof Object; // function
+    typeof String; // function
+    typeof Boolean; // function
+    typeof new String(); // object
+    // Why?
+Because these are constructor functions in JavaScript.
+They are functions that create (objects, strings, booleans) respectively.
+But if you use the `new` keyword, it will return an object.
     ```

   - Sometimes it's not enough when figuring out the type of something specially when it's reference type, so you can these: